1989-

 whilst still alive, needed a fresh bass/drums combination to advance

 with the next project.
-While hopes for the fourth album are still
+While hopes for the fourth album are

 planned to re-commence in 2003 with all new material, no definite